GerHobbelt/owemdjee/README.md

 - **ion-c** [📁](./ion-c) [🌐](https://github.com/GerHobbelt/ion-c) -- a C implementation of the [Ion data notation](http://amzn.github.io/ion-docs).
 Amazon Ion is a richly-typed, self-describing, hierarchical data serialization format offering interchangeable binary and text representations.
 The text format (a superset of JSON) is easy to read and author, supporting rapid prototyping.
 The binary representation is efficient to store, transmit, and skip-scan parse.
 The rich type system provides unambiguous semantics for long-term preservation of data which can survive multiple generations of software evolution.
 - **libnop** [📁](./libnop) [🌐](https://github.com/GerHobbelt/libnop) -- libnop (C++ Native Object Protocols) is a header-only library for serializing and deserializing C++ data types without external code generators or runtime support libraries.
 The only mandatory requirement is a compiler that supports the C++14 standard.
 - **libsmile** [📁](./libsmile) [🌐](https://github.com/GerHobbelt/libsmile) -- C implementation of the Smile binary format (https://github.com/FasterXML/smile-format-specification).
+- **protobuf** [📁](./protobuf) [🌐](https://github.com/GerHobbelt/protobuf) -- Protocol Buffers - Google's data interchange format that is a language-neutral, platform-neutral, extensible mechanism for serializing structured data.

+  - **☹discouraged🤧**; reason: relatively slow run-time and (in my opinion) rather ugly & convoluted approach at build time.
+Has too much of a Java/CorporateProgramming smell, which has not lessened over the years, unfortunately.

 - **swig** [📁](./swig) [🌐](https://github.com/GerHobbelt/swig) -- SWIG (Simplified Wrapper and Interface Generator) is a software development tool (code generator) that connects programs written in C and C++ with a variety of high-level programming languages.
 It is used for building scripting language interfaces to C and C++ programs.
 SWIG simplifies development by largely automating the task of scripting language integration, allowing developers and users to focus on more important problems.

   *[SWIG 🌐](https://swig.readthedocs.io/en/latest/Manual/SWIG.html) was not considered initially; more suitable for RPC than what we have in mind, which is purely data messages enchange.
 MAY be of use for transitional applications which are mixed-(programming-)language based, e.g. where we want to mix C/C++ and C# in a single Test Application.*